zanloy/picard/README.md

 * Use bundler to install packages

-Run the following command in the vitae directory.
+Run the following command in the picard directory.

 ```
 bundle install --path .bundle